univention/univention-corporate-server/doc/changelog/index.rst

 * Joining UCS@School replica servers into environments with many objects could fail due to timeouts in the join scripts :file:`97univention-s4-connector`, :file:`98univention-samba4-dn` and :file:`98univention-squid-samba4`.
-The synchronisation of existing objects delayed the synchronisation of new objects which are created during the join and necessary for its completion.
+The synchronization of existing objects delayed the synchronization of new objects which are created during the join and necessary for its completion.
   The S4-Connector and the join scripts have been modified to sync these vital objects first, which speeds up the join process considerably